Bernardo-R-O-Carvalho/YourPassword/README.md

 **Privacy can be a feature.** The k-anonymity implementation and the history tab's deliberate omission of password text are both worth explaining to users.
 People respond well to transparency about how their data is handled.

 **The spec-driven process produces artifacts you actually reuse.** The scope doc, PRD, and technical spec aren't just hackathon deliverables — they're templates I'll carry into future projects.

 ---

+## Known limitations

+**Entropy calculation assumes uniform randomness.** The formula `length × log₂(pool)` gives the theoretical maximum entropy for a random password.
+For human-chosen passwords, actual entropy is always lower — the pattern detection compensates for this partially, but it's not a substitute for a full probabilistic model like zxcvbn.

+**Breach check requires an internet connection.** The HaveIBeenPwned API call won't work offline.
+The tool fails gracefully, but there's no offline fallback.

+**Pattern detection is heuristic, not exhaustive.** The tool catches the most common patterns — leet-speak, keyboard walks, dates, dictionary words — but it doesn't have a full dictionary.
+A password built around an obscure proper noun won't be flagged even if it's weak.

+**Crack time is a mental model, not a guarantee.** The 10B guesses/second figure assumes a well-optimized GPU cluster attacking a weak hash (MD5 or SHA-1).
+Against bcrypt or Argon2, real-world crack times are orders of magnitude longer.
+Against a state actor with dedicated hardware, shorter.

+---